PuyaoGe1997/puyaoge1997.github.io/teaching.md

 ## 📘 Instructor

+### 2026 Spring – Rice University
+**CMOR 544: Stochastic Optimization**
+Advanced undergraduate and graduate-level course.
+The course is built around the Markov Decision Process (MDP) framework, which forms the mathematical foundation of reinforcement learning (RL).
+The first two-thirds of the course cover classical MDP models, including finite- and infinite-horizon problems and their applications, while the final third introduces RL within the MDP framework, including tabular and approximation methods.
+Applications discussed throughout the course include inventory control, revenue management, queueing control, healthcare decision-making, and sports strategy.
+Students learn to formulate stochastic decision problems as MDPs, identify key model components, solve MDP models, and interpret solutions in applied contexts.
+The final project allows students to explore recent RL techniques through real-world problems of personal interest, such as game strategy and stock-market decision-making.

 ### 2025 Fall – Rice University
 **INDE 545: Prescriptive Analytics**
 Graduate level.
 This course is designed to help students master the analytical tools and techniques to formulate and solve